Artoria2e5/docker-chronyd/README.md

 > be reported using the clients command in chronyc.
 This option also effectively disables server support
 > for the NTP interleaved mode.

+*This is not really useful, because the sole client should be rsntp -- localhost.*

 ## Logging